 Several years ago, Manhattan Beach resident Linda Murad and her business partner Liz Murad Waters created The2ndDate, a matchmaking company.

 The dating services industry has annual revenues in excess of $2.5 billion.
 This may not come as much of a surprise, given that there are an estimated 122 million unmarried adults in the U.S. and the number continues to grow.
 In 1960, the share of adults married peaked at 72 percent and has been steadily declining since.
 Today, roughly half of all adults are unmarried.

-The three primary segments of the dating services industry are online dating websites, dating apps and traditional matchmakers and dating coaches.
+The three primary segments of the dating services industry are online dating websites like adult sex games, dating apps and traditional matchmakers and dating coaches.
 New evidence suggests that these efforts have been effective in bringing people together.
 Two independent university studies concluded that more than one-third of marriages now begin with online dating.
 This bodes well for the industry.
 However, some business analysts believe the existence of over 1,500 dating sites has resulted in saturation of the market and may lead to slower revenue growth.

 Impediments to growth may be the fact that over half of online daters state that someone else seriously misrepresented themselves in their online profile.
 Additionally, a Pew Research Center study found that 28 percent of online daters have been contacted by someone who has harassed them or otherwise made them feel uncomfortable.
 Challenges facing the industry include the presence of fake online profiles, fraudulent traffic, database breaches, and privacy safeguards.